mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Modeling and Measuring ADC noise
 --------------------------------

-Modeling the noise of a thermal-noise limited ADC’s is straightforward.
-If the noise is “well behaved” (Gaussian, as it is in Figure :ref:`ad7124hist`) and constant across the ADC’s input span, the ADC’s time-domain noise can be modeled using Numpy’s random.normal function, then verified by taking the standard deviation:
+Modelling the noise of a thermal-noise limited ADC’s is straightforward.
+If the noise is “well behaved” (Gaussian, as it is in Figure :ref:`ad7124hist`) and constant across the ADC’s input span, the ADC’s time-domain noise can be modelled using Numpy’s random.normal function, then verified by taking the standard deviation, as seen in the Modelling Gaussian Noise code block:

 .. -----------------------------------------------------|
 .. code-block:: python